Program Details

 About

 The University of Amsterdam is a modern institution with a long and rich history, and is one of Europe’s most prominent research-led universities.
-Amsterdam has long been a cultural and commercial crossroads, and offers students access to the many arts, entertainment, and social activities of a capital city.
+Amsterdam has long been a cultural and commercial crossroads, and offers access to the many arts, entertainment, and social activities of a capital city.

 Program Model